MethanePowered/MethaneKit/Apps/05-Typography/README.md

 This tutorial demonstrates animated text rendering with dynamic font atlas updates using Methane UI.
 Three colored text blocks are animated with continuous characters typing.
-Each text block is rendered as a single mesh displaying character glyphs from the font atlas texture to screen rectanglesq, which are generated on CPU using Freetype 2.0 library.
+Each text block is rendered as a single mesh displaying character glyphs from the font atlas texture to screen rectangles, which are generated on CPU using Freetype 2.0 library.

 Font atlas texture can be updated dynamically by adding new character glyphs on demand,